segmentio/segment-docs/src/connections/destinations/catalog/ab-smartly/index.md

 A/B Smartly works differently than other Segment destinations.
 Because A/B Smartly SDKs are used to modify and deliver experiences to users, you must be implement them at a point in your website or app that allows them to make visual modifications for users.

-Because of this A/B Smartly requires customers to integrate the A/B Smartly SDKs natively, before the Segment snippet or implementation.
+A/B Smartly requires you to integrate the A/B Smartly SDKs natively, before the Segment snippet or implementation.

 Although Segment maps `track`, and in some cases `page` and `screen`, events to A/B Smartly’s `track` events, customers must implement the snippet on their site to ensure that experiments run.